Ravi2718/PingAlert/README.md

 * The script prints detected pings to the console for real-time monitoring.
 * Works on local network IPs and public IPs if reachable.

+## 📜 License

+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.

+The MIT License allows you to freely use, modify, and distribute this project, while the author is not liable for any damages.

 ---

 ## Full Python Script

 Refer to the script in the Notion documentation or the included `ping_alert.py` file.

+---